payalmohapatra/payalmohapatra.github.io/_pages/about.md

       <a href="https://tech.yahoo.com/wearables/articles/wearable-sensors-monitor-factory-worker-185312026.html">Yahoo Tech</a>,
       <a href="https://www.mccormick.northwestern.edu/news/articles/2024/10/improving-the-occupational-health-of-manufacturing-workers/?utm_source=linkedin&utm_medium=social-post&utm_campaign=mcc-news-social-promo&utm_content=___">Northwestern Engineering</a>.
     </li>
-    <li><strong>🏆 August 2024</strong> - Excited to be selected as the EECS Rising Star 2024!
+    <li><strong>August 2024🏆</strong> - Excited to be selected as the EECS Rising Star 2024!
 Invited to the 2-day workshop hosted at MIT in October.
 Read more in this
       <a href="https://www.mccormick.northwestern.edu/computer-science/news-events/news/articles/2024/phd-student-payal-mohapatra-selected-for-eecs-rising-stars-workshop.html">article</a> by Northwestern.
     </li>
     <li><strong>June 2024</strong> - Started my summer internship with Meta Reality Labs as a Research Scientist.</li>